rauhs/klang/README.md

 There is nothing special about `::INFO`, you can use any arbitrary keyword.
 The `default-config!` sets up some default color rendering and also registers the keyboard shortcut `l` to view/hide the logs.
+See the source code of `default-config!`, it only calls a handful of functions.
+If you want to change --for instance-- the key shortcut you can just grab the code and change it.

 There is also many ways you can customize the rendering yourself.
 See the section below for more details on this.